omnibenchmark/omnibus/README.md

 ```

 The `-o`, `-p`, and `-s` flags are used to create the `orchestrator`, `parameters`, and `summary` projects, respectively.

+If you prefer not to store the API token in clear text, you can pass it to `omnibus` with `--token TOKEN`.

 ## Add new projects to your existing benchmark